5 Unique and Tasty dishes to try in Europe

 To share some of my experiences, I’ve created a list of 5 unique dishes that mesmerized my palate while traveling in Europe.
-Even though these dishes are not for the faint of heart, I invited you to give them a try on your next trip and expect the unexpected.
+Even though these dishes are not for the faint of heart, I invite you to give them a try on your next trip and expect the unexpected.

 1. Beef Tartare in Paris, France

-The first and only time I’ve tried Beef Tartare was in Paris at Les Deux Magots located in the Saint Germain quarter of the 6th arrodissement.
-Les Deux Magots café is a world famous destination for many tourists due to the fact that it is the place where several well known artists and intellectuals such as Pablo Picasso, Ernest Hemingway and Julia Child, among others, used to hangout.
+The first and only time I’ve tried Beef Tartare was in Paris at Les Deux Magots located in the Saint Germain quarter of the 6th arrondissement.
+Les Deux Magots café is a world-famous destination for many tourists due to the fact that it is the place where several well-known artists and intellectuals such as Pablo Picasso, Ernest Hemingway, and Julia Child, among others, used to hang out.

 When I ordered the beef tartar, the waiter very politely reminded me that the dish consisted of raw beef, just in case I didn’t know what I was ordering (I guess this happens often).
 I know the texture and look of raw meat are not very inviting at first, but once you get over the appearance, I promise you the punch of flavor you will experience is worth a try.
 I am happy I tried this dish here, not just because it was delicious but also because of the historical significance of the restaurant.
 If Beef Tartare is ever offered at any reputable restaurant I am visiting, I’ll have it again for sure.